 That is what we do at Mason Law.

-Bob Mason, a past Chair of the Elder Law Section of the North Carolina Bar Association, and a North Carolina Board Certified Specialist in Elder Law, not to mention a Certified Elder Law Attorney by the National Elder Law Foundation, is used to “thinking outside the box.”
+Bob Mason, a two-time past Chair of the Elder Law Section of the North Carolina Bar Association, and a North Carolina Board Certified Specialist in Elder Law, not to mention a Certified Elder Law Attorney by the National Elder Law Foundation, is used to “thinking outside the box.”
 By being an expert on what goes on “inside the box” we can devise creative solutions for you and your family.

 Bob is also recognized as an elder law expert on advanced trust and other planning techniques that will assist you or your loved ones to retain the dignity and security that is your due.